WalkerMao/walkermao.github.io/_posts/2020-02-27-intro-to-ml-training-models.md

 where $\eta_{t}$ is the step size or learning rate.

 By using the Taylor polynomial of degree two, Newton's method is more accurate than gradient descent, thus needs less iterations.
 On the other hand, it is more computationally expensive.
-Computing the inverse of the Hessian matrix is very expensive, so we can try Quasi-Newton methods.
+Computing the inverse of the Hessian matrix costs $$O(d^3)$$ time, which is very expensive, and we can try Quasi-Newton methods.

 ### 8.3 Proximal Gradient Descent